Rafidr2/Movie_Trivia/README.md

-# Web Development Project 2 - *Name of App Here*
+# Web Development Project 2/3 - *Movie Trivia*

 Submitted by: Rafid Rahman

 This web app: Is a flashcard app turned into a trivia game.
 The user can go through each question and if they know the trivia question's answer, they add a point to their total score.
 The theme of this trivia is TV shows and Movies.
 The question of whether it is about a show or movie is differentiated by the color blue for movies and red for shows.
 The user can click on the card to reveal the answer and click next to go to the next card.

-Time spent: 2 hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features